annogram/bottymcbotterson/README.md

 # To publish

-This project creates an executable file, run `stack publish` to create this file and host it on the system of your choice
+This project is published using gitlab ci/ci.
+The `.gitlab-ci.yml` has the build and deployment steps.

 ## To host